WasmEdge/docs/docs/start/wasmedge/extensions/plugins.md

 ## Old WasmEdge Extensions

-Besides the plug-ins, WasmEdge provides the extensions before the `0.13.0` versions.
-Noticed that the extensions are replaced by the corresponding plug-ins after the `0.13.0` version.
+Besides the plug-ins, WasmEdge provides the extensions before the `0.13.0` versions.The extensions are replaced by the corresponding plug-ins after the `0.13.0` version.

 The latest version supporting the extensions is `0.12.1`.
 This chapter will be deprecated when the `0.12.x` versions are no longer supported by the WasmEdge installer.